astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 eval (tuple ES) (tuple VS) :- map eval ES VS.
 ```

-HAGOP.
+STUDENT.
 OK, let me try my hand at the beta-redex case.
 I'll just do call-by-value.
 And I
 think in \lamprolog function application is exactly capture-avoiding substitution, so
 this should be fine: